 Home maintenance and repair costs typically vary depending on the age of the home you’re buying.
+If you're buying a new construction home it is likely that your home comes with a warranty or a guarantee from the builder and manufacturers.
 If the home is newer, you may only spend a few hundred dollars a year on general upkeep.
 However, if the home is older, there may be major structural changes that are needed that can cost several thousand dollars a year.
 Regardless of the year the home was built, maintenance and repair costs always apply to a home, as wear and tear is normal and expected.

 It is advised to budget between one and four percent of your home’s value on maintenance and repair costs each year.
 During the years when you don’t have to spend too much money on maintenance and repairs, it is wise to continue to put money aside and leave it untouched.
 That way, you can use those funds during the years when maintenance costs are higher.